LMCache/lmcache.github.io/_posts/2025-03-06-benchmark.md

 Born out of an **academic collaboration** between **vLLM** (Berkeley) and **LMCache Lab** (UChicago), vLLM Production Stack features the most advanced built-in **KV-cache optimizations** and an upstream support of the latest vLLM releases.

-As an **OPEN** framework, vLLM Production Stack uses helm and python interface for ease of use and modification.
-As a near-term priority, **we welcome contributions from the community to add more K8S native support, including Envoy Endpoint, dynamic Lora Pool, among others**.
+As an **OPEN** framework, vLLM Production Stack uses helm and Python interface for ease of use and modification. **We have received contributions from the community to add more K8S native support, including Envoy Endpoint, dynamic Lora Pool, among others**.

 **We also welcome more benchmarks on different workloads and other serving frameworks**.
 Contact us in the **#production-stack** [channel](https://vllm-dev.slack.com/archives/C089SMEAKRA) or LMCache [slack](https://join.slack.com/t/lmcacheworkspace/shared_invite/zt-2viziwhue-5Amprc9k5hcIdXT7XevTaQ) today to discuss the future steps!